 Are you hoping to rent a furnished or unfurnished apartment in France and wondering whether you’ll need to take out an insurance policy?
 The answer is YES!

-In this post, the Parisian real esatate specialists Lodgis explain why you need insurance to rent an apartment, what policy to take out and whose insurer takes responsibility for damages :
+In this post, Parisian real esatate specialists Lodgis explain why you need insurance to rent an apartment, what policy to take out and whose insurer takes responsibility for damages:

 Do you need insurance to rent a furnished property in France? ?

 Yes.
 For a furnished or unfurnished rental, a tenant must take out an insurance policy to cover the potential risks.
 He/she must also provide a copy of their insurance certificate (attestation d’assurance) before moving into the property.
-Please be aware that this is an obligation designed for your person protection!
+Please be aware that this is out in place for your personal protection!

 If you are an international tenant, even if if you have home insurance that covers you abroad, you must be aware that only French law will apply if damages result in litigation.